Skip to Main Content

 IF YOU ARE AN EMPLOYER LOOKING TO HIRE SOMEONE WITH A CURRENT NON-COMPETE:

 Non-compete agreements often require the employee to inform any future employer about the existence of the non-compete.
 A future employer can be liable for interfering with a contract if they knowingly hire an employee who is under a non-compete.
-The new employer may be forced to fight an injunction and risk having to forfeit the recently hired employee, as well as subject to potential damages, if a court finds that a valid non-compete was in place and has been breached.
-But we will argue that all bets are off, and all of this is about to change in a Covid-19 world.
+The new employer may be forced to fight an injunction and risk having to forfeit the recently hired employee, as well as be subject to potential damages if a court finds that a valid non-compete was in place and has been breached.
+But we will argue that all bets are off, and all of this is about to change in a COVID-19 world.
 We will fight for employers to show that the enforcement of the non-compete is unreasonable because people need jobs now and if an employer is willing to hire, they should not be restricted from doing so.
 There should be no obstacles to employers hiring at this time.
-Non-competes have been falling out of favor before Covid-19, and we believe that they will be even more frowned upon in the coming months.
-Courts will be reluctant to punish employers who are making efforts to getting back to business and providing employment even where there might be an existing non-compete.
+Non-competes have been falling out of favor before COVID-19, and we believe that they will be even more frowned upon in the coming months.
+Courts will be reluctant to punish employers who are making efforts to get back to business and provide employment even where there might be an existing non-compete.

 IF YOU ARE A DISPLACED EMPLOYEE WHO IS BEING ASKED TO SIGN A NON-COMPETE IN ORDER TO SECURE NEW EMPLOYMENT:

-Unfortunately, we are all finding ourselves right now in an œemployers’ market so to speak.
+Unfortunately, we are all finding ourselves right now in an employers’ market so to speak.
 While employers and their businesses are suffering immeasurably, they are still in the driver’s seat and the decision makers when it comes to hiring and firing.
 As such, if you are lucky enough to get new employment in this environment and an employer inserts a non-compete clause into your employment agreement, you might not have a great deal of leverage to fight back on this, as we would normally counsel our clients to do.
 If you find yourself in this situation, we still have strategies to protect you in lieu of fighting for the removal of the restrictive covenant at the outset and risking your new employment opportunity.
-We are having our clients sign affidavits contemporaneously with their employment contracts which speak to the extraordinary circumstances of obtaining employment amidst Covid-19.
+We are having our clients sign affidavits contemporaneously with their employment contracts which speak to the extraordinary circumstances of obtaining employment amidst COVID-19.
 Contractual terms may be unenforceable if you can show that you signed under duress or that you did not intend to enter into a non-compete but had no choice.
 We believe that Courts will be reluctant to enforce non-competes entered into during this time and we have strategies such as the aforementioned affidavit that can be used at a later date if the employee needs or wishes to attempt to void a non-compete entered into during these unprecedented times.

-Covid-19 and Noncompetition Agreements: 4 Situations Where They Are Not Enforceable.
+COVID-19 and Noncompetition Agreements: 4 Situations Where They Are Not Enforceable.
 If you have questions or concerns about this article, please contact one of our employment attorneys in Connecticut and New York at Carey & Associates, P.C. at 203-255-4150.

 œEmployed or Not Employed… That Is The Question!